yurigorokhov/ffmpeg_bug/README.md

 Please reference run.sh for the involved ffmpeg commands.

-After running run.sh please compare waves-6-0-1.mov with waves-6-1-1.mov.
-You will notice that waves-6-1-1.mov has some frozen frames at the beginning of the video which should not be there.
+The input video is a 1fps video.
+After running run.sh please compare output-6-0-1.mov with output-6-1-1.mov.
+You will notice that output-6-1-1.mov has some frozen frames at the beginning of the video which should not be there.